Find circles using circular Hough transform

 more information, see Understanding Code Generation with Image Processing Toolbox.

-When generating code, all string input parameters and values must be a compile-time constant.
+When generating code, all character vector input parameters and values must be a compile-time constant.

 Specify a relatively small